zola-25/zola-25.github.io/_posts/2023-01-18-Web-Authentication.md

 'redirect_uri' - the uri of the client app that must match the one registered with the service provider.

-'state' - a randomly value generated by the client server specifically for the authorization request and saved to the user's session.
+'state' - a randomly value generated by the client specifically for the authorization request and saved to the user's session.
 The state value is used to protect against CSRF attacks, explained in detail ******here******

 'response_type' - token (indicating the client app wants to receive the Access Token directly)